AlexandruCalinica/react-inverted-form/README.md

 * `onSubmit?: (values: T) => Promise<void>` - Callback for when the form is submitted.
 * `validator?: (values: T, metaProps: FormMetaProps<T>) => Promise<Partial<{ [k in keyof T]: string }>>;` - Validator for the form.
 * `stateReducer?: (state: FormState<T>, action: Action, next: FormState<T>) => FormState<T>` - State reducer for the form.
+* `debug?: boolean` - Whether to record the history of form's actions.
+Defaults to `false`.

 `useForm` returns an object of type `FormMethods` which contains the following properties:
 #### `FormMethods<T extends GenericObject>`